danfuzz/samizdat/doc/language-guide/02-data.md

 ### Protocols

-There are a number of type-like things in *Samizdat*, which are effectively defined as types (per se) which have implemented a particular set of methods (that is, added bindings to a particular set of generics).
+There are a number of type-like things in Samizdat, which are effectively defined as types (per se) which have implemented a particular set of methods (that is, added bindings to a particular set of generics).

-Protocols are not first-class within *Samizdat* but they have significance nonetheless.
+Protocols are not first-class within Samizdat but they have significance nonetheless.
 The following are the protocols currently defined.

 #### Function